lucax88x/PrimitiveObsession/README.md

 Yes, it's just a matter of a capitalized `S`.
 Hard to spot, isn't it?

+The habit of using primitive types to represent domain ideas is a smell called *Primitive Obsession*.<br />
+Let's see how to avoid it without endng up with ugly Autofac registration statements.

 ## The illusory solution
 Why do you need to have configuration parameters, in the first place?
 Of course because you want the freedom to change them at runtime, presumably reading them from a configuration file: